blocknative/web3-onboard/docs/src/routes/docs/[...1]overview/[...3]onboard.js-migration-guide/+page.md

 `await onboard.connectWallet()`

-Learn more about state changes tracked with the Onboard API [here](/docs/modules/core#state) and the exposed actions you can use to modify the state [here](/docs/modules/core#actions-to-modify-state).
+Learn more about state changes tracked with the Web3 Onboard API [here](/docs/modules/core#state) and the exposed actions you can use to modify the state [here](/docs/modules/core#actions-to-modify-state).

 ### Framework Support

-Although Onboard is still framework-agnostic, we’ve introduced a couple of framework-specific modules that are frequently asked for by our users.
+Although Web3 Onboard is still framework-agnostic, we’ve introduced a couple of framework-specific modules that are frequently asked for by our users.

-`@web3-onboard/react` - React Hooks to connect users to web3 dApps better.
+`@web3-onboard/react` - React Hooks to connect users to web3 dapps better.
 You can check out [a comprehensive React Hooks guide](https://www.blocknative.com/blog/react-hooks-ethereum) we've written on it.

-`@web3-onboard/vue` - A set of reusable functions for integrating Web3-Onboard into a Vue 3 project.
+`@web3-onboard/vue` - A set of reusable functions for integrating Web3 Onboard into a Vue 3 project.
 This is also compatible with a Vue 2 + composition-api dApp.

 ### CSS Customizations

 We've also added more expansive custom CSS properties so you can style every part of your onboarding experience to match the overall experience of your dApp.
-To apply Web3-Onboard CSS customizations, you don't need to attach them to the `.bn-onboard-custom` class like before.
+To apply Web3 Onboard CSS customizations, you don't need to attach them to the `.bn-onboard-custom` class like before.
 Instead, you can simply place them in the `:root` CSS pseudo-class, as shown below:

 ```
 :root {